Evaluating the Usefulness of Paratransgenesis for Malaria Control: Model

-Let $N$ be the number of human hosts and $M$ be the number of mosquitoes.
-Human populations can be homogeneous or heterogeneous with respect to bites received from mosquitoes; we address both the cases separately.
+Let $N$ and $M$ be the number of human hosts and mosquitoes respectively.
+Human populations can be homogeneous or heterogeneous with respect to their ability to attract mosquitoes; we address both the cases separately.
 Mosquitoes are assumed to be homogeneous in terms of their biting rate and their ability to house the genetically modified bacterium, as \emph{P. Aggloromerans} is symbiotic to most species \cite{Wang2012}.
-Let the mean number of healthy human hosts be $S_h$, mean infected hosts $I_h$, average number of healthy mosquitoes be $S_m$, mean infectious mosquitoes be $I_m$ and mean number of removed mosquitoes be $R_m$.
-Let $a$ be the biting rate of each mosquito, i.e, number of bites per unit time.
-Let $b$ be the chance that a human catches an infection due to a bite from an infected mosquito, and let $c$ be the probability that a mosquito ingests the parasite from infected human hosts.
+Let the mean number of healthy human hosts be $S_h$, mean infected hosts $I_h$, average number of susceptible mosquitoes be $S_m$, {mean number of exposed mosquitoes be $E_m$}, mean infectious mosquitoes be $I_m$, and mean number of removed mosquitoes be $R_m$.
+Let $a$ be the biting rate of each mosquito, i.e, number of bites per unit time, let $b$ be the chance that a human catches an infection due to a bite from an infected mosquito, and let $c$ be the probability that a mosquito ingests the parasite from infected human hosts.
 Let $B$ be the number of sugar baits, and let $x$ be the bait density, i.e., number of baits per human host: $x = B/N$.
 Similarly, let $m$ be the mosquito density: $m = M/N$.
-Let $\gamma$ be the probability that the introduced bacterium will kill all the \emph{P. Falicparum} sporozoites, and let $1/\theta$ denote the persistence of paratransgenesis, i.e., the mean duration after which the bacteria become ineffective in killing the parasite.
+Let $\gamma$ be the probability that the introduced bacterium will kill all the \emph{P. falicparum} sporozoites, and let $1/\theta$ denote the persistence of paratransgenesis, i.e., the mean duration after which the bacteria become ineffective in killing the parasite.
 Let $\delta$ be the birth rate and the death rate (births per unit time) for mosquitoes, and let $\mu$ be the recovery rate (recoveries per unit time) for infected humans.
 Table \ref{table:Symbol Table} provides a description of the symbols.